Janice0404/Post-install-Config/README.md

 " height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Metadata in your help desk, the Dashboard will provide you an overview of tickets in your help desk que.
+Metadata is in your help desk, the Dashboard will provide you an overview of tickets in your help desk que.
 The data can be filtered by date as well as Departments, Help Topics, and Agents.
 This data can also be exported into a CSV file.
+Metadata is good for looking at ratios of tickets outstanding and completed.
 </p>
 <br />